Follow in the footsteps of Edmund Hillary and Tenzin Norgay, to Everest Base Camp.

 The most popular time to trek with mild – warm days and cold nights.
 The mornings tend to be clear, with some short rainfall in the late afternoons.
 In the higher altitudes, the temperatures often drop below freezing in the evening.
 At Everest Base Camp, the temperatures can drop as low as -15°C.

 When traveling in countries such as Nepal, it's important to maintain vigilance with hygiene and food safety.
 Bring plenty of hand sanitiser.
+It may be a good idea to consider going vegetarian when you are trekking to Everest Base Camp.
+It is not uncommon for meat to be carried up to the Tea Houses for a few days in the hot sun.

 Whilst on the trek you have a few options for water.
 You can buy bottled water from the tea houses or you can fill up from the tap.
 If filling up from the tap, be sure to use the free purification tablets.
 These will be provided by your guide.
 Bottled water can be quite expensive to buy.